 A nation of people that believe they are sinful and have a broken nature.

 A nation of people that are taught they are NOTHING and of NO VALUE but God loves them in spite of themselves.
-You’re not special, just blessed and lucky.
+You’re not special, just blessed to have him extend his grace and mercy to you.

 A nation of people waiting on a savior to swoop down and smite their enemies.